No-hitter No. 7: Cubs blank Dodgers, tie MLB season record

 Davies bounced back sharply after yielding a career-high eight runs in his last start against Miami.
 Those eight runs matched the number he had allowed in his previous six starts combined, and he regained his excellent form at Dodger Stadium.

-Davies still had control issues in Chavez Ravine, however.
-He walked two batters in the first before getting Pujols to ground out to end the inning.
+Davies walked two batters in the first before getting Pujols to ground out.
 He walked the leadoff batter in the third and fourth, but avoided any other trouble.
-The fifth inning was his first 1-2-3 frame, and he retired the Dodgers in order in the sixth as well.
+The fifth inning was his first 1-2-3 frame.

-Davies has never thrown a complete game in his seven-year major league career, which began with five seasons in Milwaukee before he moved to San Diego last year.
+Davies has never thrown a complete game in his seven-year major league career, which began with five seasons in Milwaukee before a stop in San Diego last year.

-Tepera, the busiest reliever in Chicago’s solid bullpen, walked Gavin Lux with two outs in the seventh.
-Austin Barnes lined out to second to end another hitless inning.
+Tepera, Chicago’s busiest reliever, walked Gavin Lux with two outs in the seventh, but Austin Barnes lined out to second.

 Chafin walked Mookie Betts with one out, but Max Muncy hit a grounder right to first baseman Anthony Rizzo, who stepped on the bag and threw to second for an easy double play.